chazzka/clanekforest/clanek.md

 - **toto až nakonec až budeme vědět co vlastně fungovalo**
 - **here we describe the domain!! - aneb jak ta data vypadají - co je cílem hlavně vysvětlit čeho jsme chtěli dosáhnout**

+## SOTA
+- [ ] to

+Isolation forest on the other hand, has been widely used for outlier detection.
+In (https://doi.org/10.1016/j.patrec.2022.09.015) Xu, Yang and Rahardja show Isolation Forest outperforming other 12 state-of-the-art outlier detectors by running the experiments on public outlier detection datasets.
+Thorough the years, many successful enhancements of the Isolation Forest have been developed.
+Gałka, Karczmarek, Tokovarov in (https://doi.org/10.1016/j.patrec.2022.09.015) implement Minimal Spanning Tree clustering based enhancement.
+Instead of random determination of a split point, first, two clusters are prepared and then a split point is set to the middle of prepared clusters.
+Another interesting enhancement comes from Chater and al. (https://doi.org/10.1016/j.procs.2022.09.147) where the team deal with the necessity of having precise and crisp data when using basic Isolation Forest approach by implementing Fuzzy adaptation for the Isolation Forest.
+However, there does not seem to be much work regarding using Isolation Forest as a novelty detection tool.

 ## Methods